 | Recommended when | Strong custom requirements | Building standard agents |

-Section titled “Notable Frameworks in 2026”1.
+Section titled “Representative Frameworks”1.
 LangGraph

 # Python - Minimal LangGraph example (conceptual)